How High-Performance Management Can Improve Your Organization’s Productivity

 Employees will perform better when they know their exact expectations.
 Vague instructions only create more premature frustration for employees left to fill in the blanks on their own.
 This could lead to a negative feedback loop of corrections and revisions that could have otherwise been avoided from the start.

 Not only telling your employees what you want but also why you want it that way can help them relate more to their tasks.
 When employees find tasks relatable, they’ll take a more committed form of ownership and responsibility.
 They are more invested in its success.
 They’ll even find more fulfillment in seeing it through to completion.

 Set Realistic, Specific, and Quantifiable Goals to Track as a Team

-For example, a business might has major goals to hit.
-Large goals need broken down into manageable milestones.
+For example, a business might have major goals to hit.
+Large goals need to be broken down into manageable milestones.
 This increases the likelihood of success.
 Teams should work together and establish defined goals that are attainable and trackable.
-Large annual goals broken down into monthly, weekly or daily milestones make the finish line more foreseeable.
+Large annual goals broken down into monthly, weekly, or daily milestones make the finish line more foreseeable.

 Teams can set specific goals such as:

 Number of sales calls made to new clients

 Number of dormant customer follow-up calls made for reorders